rsljr/rsljr.github.io/_pages/code.md

 ## Instrumental Variables - an Instrument Database for Research in Strategy ##

 Identifying causal effects is an important goal to research in strategy as we seek to inform firms' strategies.
-The instrumental variable, an identification strategy, allows the researchers to estimate the causal effects of an endogenous variable.
+Instrumental variable, an identification strategy, allows researchers to estimate the causal effects of an endogenous variable.
 However, identifying a good instrument can be challenging.
 Aiming to facilitate the search and the development of new instrumental variables, I created a database with instrument-instrumented variable pairs.
 You can check it out [Instrumental Variables - Webpage](https://rsljr.github.io/instrumental_variable_strategy_research/) or [Instrumental Variables - R shiny app](https://roneileonel.shinyapps.io/instrumental_variable_strategy/).

 ## Instrumental Variables and National Cultural Values ##